2023 Best Value Legal Professions Master's Degree Schools in the New England Region

 Read full report on Legal Professions at Northeastern University

-On top of its placing in our value ranking, Boston U also did well on our Best Legal Professions Master’s Degree Schools in the New England Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+Boston U also claimed a spot on our Best Legal Professions Master’s Degree Schools in the New England Region list.
+It’s in the top 15% of all schools in this category.

 The average tuition and fees for an out-of-state graduate students at UCONN are $42,237 a year.

-Read full report on Legal Professions at University of Connecticut
+Full Legal Professions at University of Connecticut Report

-University of Southern Maine landed the #9 spot in the 2023 rankings for the best value master’s degree legal professions programs.
-University of Southern Maine is a moderately-sized public school located in the small city of Portland.
+University of Southern Maine did quite well in this year’s ranking of the best places for legal professions students to get a master’s degree.
+It came in at #9 on the list.
+University of Southern Maine is a moderately-sized public school located in the city of Portland.

-Out-of-state tuition fees for graduate students at University of Southern Maine are $22,968 per year.
+The average tuition and fees for an out-of-state graduate students at University of Southern Maine are $22,968 a year.

 Explore the best legal professions colleges for a specific state in the New England region.